 When To Have A Baby Shower?

-You can throw a baby shower at any time during your pregnancy, but typically they occur in the 3rd trimester, usually around 4-6 weeks before mom’s due date.
+You can throw this wonderful event at any time during your pregnancy, but typically they occur in the 3rd trimester, usually around 4-6 weeks before mom’s due date.

 A lot of women find this is the ideal time because it’s far along into the pregnancy, but not so late that the baby might make an early arrival to disrupt the plans.

-While the vast majority of baby showers are thrown during pregnancy, some women prefer to have their shower after their baby is born, although this option is more unusual.
+While the vast majority of baby showers are thrown during pregnancy, some women prefer to have their event after their baby is born, although this option is more unusual.